winitzki/scall/tutorial/programming_dhall.md

   = λ(fixed : Text) → makeDependentPair Text fixed (TextSingletonPredicate fixed) (assert : fixed === fixed)
-let x : TextSingleton "abc" = makeTextSingleton "abc" -- let x : TextSingleton "abc" = makeTextSingleton "def"  -- This will fail! let x : TextSingleton "abc" = makeDependentPair Text "abc" (TextSingletonPredicate "abc") (assert : "abc" === "abc") let _ = assert : dependentPairFirstValue Text (TextSingletonPredicate "abc") x === "abc"
+let x : TextSingleton "abc" = makeTextSingleton "abc" -- let x : TextSingleton "abc" = makeTextSingleton "def"  -- This will fail!
 ```

-The repetition in this code can be reduced by using Dhall's built-in function `Text/replace`. -- Is this necessary?

-TODO
+TODO reorganize this section to restore a logical sequence of steps

-Another way of reducing duplication is to change the definition of `NaturalLessEqual10Predicate` by simplifying the returned type.
+To make this code shorter, we could change the definition of `NaturalLessEqual10Predicate` by simplifying the returned type.
 We notice that instead of returning an equality type, it is sufficient if `NaturalLessEqual10Predicate x` returns a unit type (in Dhall, `{}`) for $x \le 10$ and a void type (in Dhall, `<>`) for $x > 10$.
 We can use an `if/then/else` expression that returns the unit or the void types according to the value of `x`.
 Then the definition and the usage become simpler while the functionality remains the same.